 - Is this music high or low? (high in the A section, lower in the B section)

-- Did you hear any patterns in the music? (repeated rhythms and melodies)
+- Did you hear any patterns integrating math and the art in the music? (repeated rhythms and melodies)

 - Did you hear any changes? (slight change in rhythm and instrumentation for B section).

 - During a second listening of “Trepak,” guide students to an awareness of the ABA pattern in the music (note: this piece might be expanded to AABA pattern for older students).